ChristoperBA/ChristoperBA.github.io/README.md

 ## Licencia 📄
-This repository is 100% Open Source, feel free to use it for your projects but don't forget to give me credit😊
+This repository is 100% Open Source, feel free to use it for your projects but don't forget to give me credit.😊
 * [ChristoperBA](https://github.com/ChristoperBA)